 How we treat each other is the difference between a great place to live and a bad place to live.
 We shape our world through relationships.
 Most people agree we want communities where all people have dignity and respect.
 Yet respectful interactions are often not what we see modeled in the media and in politics.
 And far too many people feel disrespected in their lives.
 What is our role in these dynamics?

 Background Information:When talking with friends and family, it may be helpful to consider: How can we listen to each other and hold the tension of our differences?
 Reviewing our Friends and Family Conversation Guide can be helpful for these discussions.
 You can also check out our Righteousness or Relationships podcast for related discussions.
+And finally, you can review how our heart vs. our heads affect our human behavior.
 While you don’t need to be an expert on this topic, sometimes people want background information.
 Our partner, AllSides, has prepared a variety of articles reflecting multiple sides of this topic.

 Let's Get Started!